LucasAsilveira/seazone_challenge/README.md

 - 'Ano Novo' : In this tab we have a table where we have the days in advance that each New Year's reservation took place and a cumulative chart where we can see the dates that were occupied in relation to the percentage of occupancy on New Year's night.

+## 6. Conclusion:

+ The final objective was achieved, using the available data to answer the questions and formulate a report.
+There were some difficulties encountered during the process, the data history is short, having only 2 full years and these suffering interference from the pandemic.
+The time factor was also an obstacle because the deadline for carrying out the project was narrow.
+ Based on the data, we can see that it is a sector with growing demand, even though the pandemic factor has disrupted the number of ads and revenue has grown in recent years, being a sector in growth and development.

+## 7. Next steps:

+- Possible improvements, after receiving feedback on the usability of the dashboard.
+- Implementation of Machine Learning to estimate prices and occupancy rate